Level Two - Lesson 19

 However, there’s also a category of behavior that falls into the space between sporting behavior, which we want to encourage, and unsporting behavior, which is over the line of what is appropriate.

-This undesirable behavior is allowed.
-This can include things like not saying good luck at the beginning of the match, or taking advantage of misplays by their opponent.
+This disappointing or frustrating behavior is allowed.
+This can include things like not saying good luck at the beginning of the match or taking advantage of misplays by their opponent.
 Particularly at competitive tier events, players are held to an expectation of skill and dedication - if a player makes a tactical mistake, even if the error is obvious, it is absolutely not a requirement of their opponent to let them take it back or to not take advantage of it.
 Similarly, per the rules, players are not required to point out optional effects belonging to their opponent even if they think that the player accidentally missed them, and didn’t intentionally decline them.

 Players can be short and curt with their language, and unfriendly or unexciting to play against.
 They can take advantage of better knowledge of the rules to win games.